reneemarama/career_village/README.md

 ## Modeling Prep

 For the career village recommender system, we were given 15 CSV's to work with.
-To make future processing easier and to find significant relationships, merging relevant dataframes.
+To make future processing easier and to find significant relationships, I merged relevant dataframes.
 After opening and playing around with the dataframes I realized that merging them wouldn't be as simple as I had hoped.
 The dataframes don't line up well, and when merging I'd either lose or make up information.
 I used several different merges of the dataframes to tell the story of the careerVillage data story.

 For general cleaning, EDA, and modeling I merged: